 Land is considered to be in a contaminated state if contamination is causing, or has the serious potential to cause, harm to living organisms, pollution to controlled waters, damage to the ecosystem or significant damage or interference with buildings.

-The contamination must have arisen as a result of business activities, except in the case of Japanese knotweed, radon or arsenic, which may qualify for the relief even if it is not present as a result of industrial activity.
+The contamination must have arisen as a result of business activities, except in the case of Japanese knotweed, radon or arsenic, which may qualify for the relief even if it is not present because of industrial activity.

 An extension to the remediation relief covers ‘derelict’ land, constituting land which has been unused since April 1998 and requires the removal of building foundations, reinforced concrete pilecaps and reinforced concrete basements, to name a few.